AndyWanna/AndyWanna.github.io/_pages/experience.md

   - 46% latency reduction in squarer circuits.
   - 9% latency reduction in general multiplier circuits.

-The paper has now been presented at ASILOMAR 2023 with the publication to follow soon.
+The paper has now been presented at ASILOMAR 2023.
+The preprint is available here: http://arxiv.org/abs/2312.06004

 ## Quantum Motion Technologies